mitchazj/mitchazj/README.md

 ## Hey there 👋

 I build things for fun and also for work sometimes.
 I'm usually available for freelance work with React, Next.js, Laravel, Livewire, and/or Tailwind CSS.
-Currently working as a Masters research student at the University of Queensland & exploring a few post-grad options.
+Currently working at [Canva](https://canva.com/) as a frontend engineer.

-Currently vibing the VLIRT stack (Vite, Laravel, Inertia, React, & Tailwind)<br />
+Vibing the VLIRT stack (Vite, Laravel, Inertia, React, & Tailwind)<br />
 Somewhat ok at C, C#, Python, Rust, & Matlab.

 More coming soon :))